-In this article, we will show you how to configure your ASIC to mine on Binance Pool.
+In this article, we will show you how to configure your GPU mining rig to mine ETC on Binance Pool.

-First, open the address editor and add a new tag (POOL:BTC-BINANCE) which will hold the Binance Pool stratum address.
+First, open the address editor and add a new tag (POOL:ETC-BINANCE) which will hold the Binance Pool stratum address.
 There are several ports available, so choose one of the following stratum addresses: